Conference calls are a business necessity in 2022. But an even bigger necessity—conference call transcription software.

 This, in turn, can boost your online presence and let your website visitors learn more about your company.

 With business conference call transcripts, you can create an effective backlink strategy to increase your website’s rankings and organically promote your content.

 We've established that improved SEO and increased reach are some of the many business conference call transcription benefits.

 The fact is that when your SEO is ranking favorably and you can reach larger audiences, you potentially boost your lead generation efforts and easily attract relevant audiences.

 Remember Jeff Bezos's two-pizza rule—every internal team should be small enough that it can be fed with two pizzas?
 A transcription tool lets you implement this rule in your meetings.

-When your teams have post-meeting transcriptions, they don't have to join every meeting to leave a mark.
+When your teams have conference call transcripts, they don't have to join every meeting to leave a mark.

 They can read the transcript, share their ideas, answer questions, give feedback or comment on the transcript, and foster collaboration.
 It ensures accountability and action- and data-oriented results.

 7. Ensure legal compliance

 Your company may be legally required to record all conference calls and provide transcriptions, depending on your industry.